-Information, forms, and tutorials are available on the Department's website floridarevenue.com
+Information, forms, and tutorials are available on the Department's website at floridarevenue.com.

-To speak with a Department representative, or if you need to replace a lost or damaged return or coupon book, call Taxpayer Services at 850-488-6800, Monday through Friday, excluding holidays.
+If you have questions, need assistance, or need to replace a lost or damaged return or coupon book, call Taxpayer Services at 850-488-6800, Monday through Friday, excluding holidays.